The Other Side: The Secret Relationship Between Nazism and Zionism: Content of the thesis and book

 The thesis of the book is that the Zionist movement and its leaders were the partners of the Nazis in planning and carrying out the Holocaust.
-He builds the case on the Haavara Agreement of 1933, in which the Third Reich agreed with the Jewish Agency to enable Jews to emigrate from Germany directly to Mandate Palestine, which he sees as evidence of collaboration.
+He builds the case on the Haavara Agreement of 1933, in which the Third Reich agreed with the Jewish Agency to enable Jews to emigrate from Germany directly to Mandatory Palestine, which he sees as evidence of collaboration.

-According to Abbas, the Zionists worked with Hitler on making Europe unlivable for jews in order to force them to move to Palestine:
+According to Abbas, the Zionists worked with Hitler on making Europe unlivable for Jews in order to force them to move to Palestine:

-According to Abbas' thesis the Western powers that won the war and convicted the Nazis for war crimes in the Nuremberg trials chose to hide the Zionist participation in the Holocaust.
+According to Abbas' thesis, the Western powers that won the war and convicted the Nazis for war crimes in the Nuremberg trials chose to hide the Zionist participation in the Holocaust:

 Abbas describes the number of Jews murdered in the Nazi Holocaust as agreed upon by mainstream historians, six million, as a "fantastic lie".
 In the book, he wrote:

 Abbas quotes historian Raul Hilberg to support his allegations that fewer than one million Jews were killed.
 However, Rafael Medoff of the David S. Wyman Institute for Holocaust Studies denied the assertion that "The historian and author, Raoul Hilberg, thinks that the figure does not exceed 890,000", and said this is "utterly false".
 He wrote that "Professor Hilberg, a distinguished historian and author of the classic study The Destruction of the European Jews, has never said or written any such thing."

 In the book Abbas raises doubts regarding the existence of the gas chambers, quoting Robert Faurisson, on the nonexistence of gas chambers.

 A global survey of Holocaust denial, published by David S. Wyman Institute for Holocaust Studies in 2004, describes the book as "denying the Holocaust".

 Political controversy and Abbas' clarifications

 After Abbas was appointed prime minister of the Palestinian Authority in 2003, the Israel Defense Forces removed excerpts from the Abbas book from its website, including quotes questioning the use of gas chambers and talking of less than one million victims.

-Abbas has been accused of Holocaust Denial.
+Abbas has been accused of Holocaust denial.
 In the book, he argues that Zionists created "the myth" of six million murdered Jews, which he calls a "fantastic lie".

 In his May 2003 interview with Haaretz, Abbas stated: